itsotras/Projects/hw-itsotras-master/README.md

 #CSCI 104 Homework

 The files include C++ code I made in my CSCI 104 course at USC.
 Each homework was a different problem that focused on different data structures and algorithms.
+Starter code was given by CSCI 104, and was added on by me.

 HW 1: Linked List Email Inbox (Linked List and Recursion)